helouazizi/ouazizi-framework/README.md

 });
 ```

-# Why Things Work This Way
+# Why FlashUI Works the Way It Does
 ## Virtual DOM Benefits
 Performance: Batches DOM operations